frankchieng/ComfyUI_MagicClothing/README.md

 ```

 > download the models of cloth_segm.pth , magic_clothing_768_vitonhd_joint.safetensors(upper-body model),OMS_1024_VTHD+DressCode_200000.safetensors(lower-body and full-body model) from
- 🤗[Huggingface](https://huggingface.co/ShineChen1024/MagicClothing) and place them at the checkpoints directory
+ 🤗[Huggingface](https://huggingface.co/ShineChen1024/MagicClothing) and place them at the checkpoints directory, If u wanna to run AnimateDiff you should place garment_extractor.safetensors and ip_layer.pth in checkpoints/stable_ckpt directory
 #### you should try the combination of miscellaneous hyperparameters especially when you inference with the lower and full body model,just for experiment now
 > install the [ComfyUI_IPAdapter_plus](https://github.com/cubiq/ComfyUI_IPAdapter_plus) custom node at first if you wanna to experience the ipadapterfaceid.Then download the IPAdapter FaceID models from [IP-Adapter-FaceID](https://huggingface.co/h94/IP-Adapter-FaceID) and place them as the following placement structure